jithendra1798/Hello-World/README.md

 ## Rules
 1. Co-ordinate with other members of the club to do the projects and to organize workshops and events.
 2. Great enthusiasm to learn new technologies and apply them.
-> *Rules are subject to change according to the future requirements of the club.*
+> *Rules are subject to change according to the future plans and requirements of the club.*

 ## Requirements
 1. It will be very helpful, if we can have a faculty advisor from IITM BSc.